YuBlum/stark-lang/README.md

 def arr = [3]u64 ---;
 ```

+Arrays can have 0 length.
+The array will actually occupy 0 bytes, in other words, it does not exists in memory.

 ### Array mutability
 Because arrays actually store the data for modifying the values you just need to set the array as `mut`:
 ```py